C2SM/icon4py/liskov/README.md

 #### `!$DSL START CREATE()`

 This directive generates an OpenACC `DATA CREATE` statement for all output fields used in each DSL (icon4py) stencil.
-The directive takes a required keyword argument to specify extra fields to include in the `DATA CREATE` statement.
-To not load any additional fields other than the output fields used in the stencil calls use `extra_fields=none`.
-Otherwise a comma-separated list of strings can be used such as `extra_fields=foo,bar`.
+The directive also takes an **optional** keyword argument to specify extra fields to include in the `DATA CREATE` statement called `extra_fields`.
+Here you can specify a comma-separated list of strings which should be added to the `DATA CREATE` statement as follows `extra_fields=foo,bar`.

 #### `!$DSL END CREATE()`